lacps/lacps.github.io/04-mailing-list.md

 Scan the above QR code with your device or manually add #lacps:matrix.org in the app.

-If you aren't yet a Matrix user, first download the [iOS](https://apps.apple.com/app/vector/id1083446067) or [Android](https://play.google.com/store/apps/details?id=im.vector.app) Element app, then scan the below QR code with your camera or bar code reader to connect to the group.
+If you aren't yet a Matrix user, first download the [iOS](https://apps.apple.com/app/vector/id1083446067) or [Android](https://play.google.com/store/apps/details?id=im.vector.app) Element app.